MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage-copy-activity.md

 ---
-title: How to configure Azure Blob Storage in copy activity
+title: Configure Azure Blob Storage in a copy activity
 description: This article explains how to copy data using Azure Blob Storage.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to
-ms.date: 05/23/2023
+ms.date: 10/26/2023
 ms.custom: template-how-to, build-2023
 ---

-# How to configure Azure Blob Storage in copy activity
+# Configure Azure Blob Storage in a copy activity

-This article outlines how to use the copy activity in data pipeline to copy data from and to Azure Blob Storage.
+This article outlines how to use the copy activity in a data pipeline to copy data from and to Azure Blob Storage.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]